CSCfi/fairdata-metax/docs/source/datasets.rst

 Retrieving datasets
 ^^^^^^^^^^^^^^^^^^^^

-Retrieving an existing dataset using a dataset's internal Metax indetifier:
+Retrieving an existing dataset using a dataset's internal Metax identifier:

 .. code-block:: python